 When we're hanging out at home, wearing leggings or worn-in jeans, this is the sandal we reach for again and again.
 The Upena is extremely comfortable, with materials that feel great against the skin, and this model looks good enough that you can pop out for coffee or lunch without changing shoes.
 It's definitely not designed for anything more rugged than a light nature walk, but if you're looking for a high-quality pair of sandals for casual use, these might be the ones for you.

 This sandal is deliciously comfortable.
 Its leather straps and PU footbed feel great against the skin right out of the box, and they only get more comfortable with time.
-The slightly molded footbed is supportive while still being minimal enough to accommodate those with flatter feet.
-Wearing the Upena around the house feels like the summer version of padding around in your most comfortable slippers, and this model is also comfortable and supportive enough to wear on light nature walks.
+The slightly molded footbed is supportive while still minimal enough to accommodate those with flatter feet.
+Wearing the Upena around the house feels like the summer version of padding around in your most comfortable slippers.
+This model is also comfortable and supportive enough to wear on light nature walks.

-The Upena has a series of leather cross straps that are fixed in place and one heel strap that adjusts with a metal buckle.
-This single point of adjustment means that this sandal is simple and sleek, but it makes it impossible to dial in the fit.
+The Upena has a series of leather cross straps fixed in place and one heel strap that adjusts with a metal buckle.
+This single point of adjustment means that this sandal is simple and sleek, making it impossible to dial in the fit.
 If your feet are narrow (like our lead tester), you'll slosh around a bit on the footbed, and if your feet are wide, this sandal might pinch (though the leather straps should stretch a bit over time).
-This lack of precision adjustment is one of many reasons we recommend the Upena for casual home wear, rather than technical adventures.
+This lack of precision adjustment is one of many reasons we recommend the Upena for casual home wear rather than technical adventures.

-The sole of the Upena is relatively stiff, and its non-adjustable straps can be loose (depending on your foot shape), leading to a feeling of instability on uneven trails as the foot slides around in the sandal.
+The sole of the Upena is relatively stiff.
+Its non-adjustable straps can be loose (depending on your foot shape), leading to a feeling of instability on uneven trails as the foot slides around in the sandal.
 When wearing a heavy pack, this instability, combined with the lack of traction on loose dirt, can make hiking pretty unpleasant.
-This sandal is ideal for moving around the smooth surfaces of your house and city more than the backcountry.
+This sandal is ideal for moving around the smooth surfaces of your house and city more than in the backcountry.